ComradeVanti/opt-csharp/README.md

 - `TrySingle` Attempts to get the only item in this collection
 - `FilterSome` Filters out any missing values and returns only the present ones
 - `TryMax` Attempts to get the maximum element from the collection
+- `TryMin` Attempts to get the minimum element from the collection